junxit/us-congress-bills-111/metadata.md

 - 2009-11-18 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3791.
 - 2009-11-18 — The Speaker designated the Honorable Jesse L. Jackson Jr. to act as Chairman of the Committee.
 - 2009-11-18 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2009-11-19 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.